mikemac1/reading-notes-102/code102/coders-computer.md

 - .. (dotdot)- a reference to the parent directory.

 #### Commands
-pwd - print working directory
+- pwd: print working directory
+- ls: list the contents of the current directory
+- ls -a: will show all contents and hidden files & folders
+- clear: clears the terminal window
+- mkdir: make directory
+- mkdir <pass the name of the folder>: AVOID spaces and capital letters
+- cd: change directory
-ls - list the contents of the current directory ls -a - will show all contents and hidden files & folders clear - clears the terminal window mkdir - make directory mkdir <pass the name of the folder> - AVOID spaces and capital letters cd - change directory cd .. - moves to the directory above (however many levels you want to move - it is that number plus 1 EXAMPLE four levels = 5 dots) touch - will create a new file touch <pass the name of the file to be created> EXAMPLE touch readme.md code . - Will open VS Code in that folder tree - provide a visual display of file structure
+- cd ..: moves to the directory above (however many levels you want to move - it is that number plus 1 EXAMPLE four levels = 5 dots)
+- touch: will create a new file
+- touch <pass the name of the file to be created>: EXAMPLE touch readme.md
+- code .: Will open VS Code in that folder
+- tree: provide a visual display of file structure